 You might be able to bring your items as long as they are used without penalties, depending on your status upon entrance.
 There might be additional charges if you’re not considered a citizen or a temporary citizen of the place you’re moving to.
 Again, each country will have its own set of rules and fees.
 Research moving companies well in advance and ask questions.
 Chances are they have moved items to the country you are going to and can assist with the necessary paperwork.
 As always, check reviews online before you hand over your money.

-Adapting to the culture and customs
+Adapting to a new culture and customs

-The way people live, work and play varies from place to place.
+The way people live, work and play vary from place to place.
 You might be used to large backyards and giant fridges, but it doesn’t mean that everyone else is too.
 Try not to focus on how things were back home and embrace how they are in the new place.

 Embracing your new culture